If you love pan seared salmon, you will go crazy for this quick, simple weeknight Salmon Piccata recipe!

 - Pour in stock (or water), turn heat down to medium, then add butter.
 Swirl until butter has completely melted.

-- Remove pan from the heat, add lemon juice and parsley, then stir one final time.
+- Remove pan from the heat, add fresh lemon juice and parsley, then stir one final time.
 Taste and adjust seasoning as necessary.

 Expert Tips

 - Go heavy on the capers!
-The brininess is a natural pairing with the seared salmon and lemon.
+The brininess is a natural pairing with the pan seared salmon and lemon.

 - Use fresh lemon juice.
 It is so much better than bottled!